ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

 ### Summations

 Most programs contain loop constructs.
-When analyzing running time costs for programs with loops, we need to add up the costs for each time the loop is executed.
+When analysing running time costs for programs with loops, we need to add up the costs for each time the loop is executed.
 This is an example of a [summation]{.term}.
 Summations are simply the sum of costs for some function applied to a range of parameter values.
 Summations are typically written with the following "Sigma" notation: